imixs/imixs-saga/README.md

 >github https://github.com/imixs/imixs-microservice

-next switch into your local git workspace and run the maven to build the war file for JBoss/Wildfly:
+next switch into your local git workspace and run the following maven command to build the war file for JBoss/Wildfly:

->mvn clean install -Pwildfly
+>mvn clean install -Pwildfly -DskipTests

 ### 2. Build the Docker container
 Next you can create the Docker container provided by the imixs-microservice project.